List of awards and nominations received by Christina Aguilera

 Christina Aguilera is an American singer.
-Born in Staten Island, New York, on December 18, 1980, and raised in Rochester, Pennsylvania, she began her career as a child star after appearing in several programs on national television during the nineties, including The Mickey Mouse Club (1993–94).
-In 1999, after signed with RCA Records, made the transition to pop music with the released of her self-titled debut album, whose spawned three Billboard Hot 100 number-ones singles: "Genie in a Bottle" (1999), "What a Girl Wants" and "Come On Over Baby (All I Want Is You)" (both from 2000).
+Aguilera's self-titled debut album spawned three Billboard Hot 100 number-ones singles: "Genie in a Bottle" (1999), "What a Girl Wants" and "Come On Over Baby (All I Want Is You)" (both from 2000).
 In addition to establishing her as a teen idol, the album earned her prestigious awards, including Female Artist of the Year at the 2000 Billboard Music Awards and Best New Artist at the 2000 Grammy Awards, becoming one of the youngest artists to receive the trophy.
-In 2000, followed by the release of a Christmas album, My Kind of Christmas, Aguilera promoted her first Spanish-language record, Mi Reflejo, honored with the Latin Grammy Award for Best Female Pop Vocal Album.
+In 2000, Aguilera released her first Spanish-language record, Mi Reflejo, and a Christmas album titled My Kind of Christmas.
+The former received the Latin Grammy Award for Best Female Pop Vocal Album.

-For compose the Moulin Rouge! soundtrack, Aguilera collaborated with Lil' Kim, Mýa and Pink in "Lady Marmalade" (2001), whose music video won two trophies in the 2001 MTV Video Music Awards, including Video of the Year.
+For the Moulin Rouge! soundtrack, Aguilera collaborated with Lil' Kim, Mýa and Pink in "Lady Marmalade" (2001), whose music video won two trophies in the 2001 MTV Video Music Awards, including Video of the Year.
 In the following year, she changed her image and artistic direction with Stripped (2002), incorporating a range of musical styles and a more personal lyrical content for its development.
 Despite sparked controversy, being received with mixed opinions from music critics, the commercial success of the project made her to be considered the female artist of the following year through awards ceremonies, including 2003 MTV Europe Music Awards (EMA).
 With some tracks extracted from the album such as "Dirrty" featuring Redman, "Beautiful" and "Fighter", she was indicated in several international awards, as Echo Music Prize, Juno Awards and Q Awards.